 Iceland Travel: How to See the Northern Lights

-Seeing the uniquely beautiful natural phenomena of the Northern Lights is the holy grail of many trips to Iceland.
+Seeing the Northern Lights' uniquely beautiful natural phenomena is the holy grail of many trips to Iceland.
 The dancing lights of the Aurora Borealis are a magical sight.
 It is easy to see why they were thought of as benevolent spirits or omens of good fortune in the past.
-Those mysterious shimmering colours must have struck awe into many a soul before science explained them to us.
-Even so their beauty still makes a big impact.
-Today’s aurora hunters cannot help but be thrilled by nature’s mesmerising light show.
-In this article we’ll look at the science behind the Northern Lights and also guide you through how best to see them on a trip to Iceland.
+Those mysterious shimmering colors must have struck awe into many souls before science explained them to us.
+Even so, their beauty still makes a big impact.
+Today's aurora hunters cannot help but be thrilled by nature's mesmerizing light show.
+In this article, we'll look at the science behind the Northern Lights and also guide to how to see the Northern Lights in Iceland.

 What creates the Northern Lights?

-Back to the science!
-These solar particles are affected by the magnetic field of Earth and as such are only visible at its poles.
+Back to science!
+These solar particles are affected by Earth's magnetic field and as such are only visible at its poles.
 They can be spotted above 60° latitude and below it.
-So Iceland with its proximity to the Arctic Circle at a northerly latitude of 64° is perfectly placed.
+So Iceland, with its proximity to the Arctic Circle at a northerly latitude of 64°, is perfectly placed.